 You can do this using a stand mixer, bread machine, or by hand with a bowl and spoon.

-*Take note of the difference in kneading times; don't overdo it in the stand mixer.
-Hand kneading will require a few extra minutes to work the gluten.
-The bread machine will worry about all of that for you.
+(Take note of the difference in kneading times; don't overdo it in the stand mixer.
+Hand kneading will require a few extra minutes to work the gluten.)

 If you have a bread machine, you can just add everything, including the cream cheese, to the machine and set to the dough cycle.
 (This will include the first rise as well.)